sagarnanii/SmartMeal/README.md

-# Fork it Over
+# SmartMeal

-Fork it over is a meal planning application that helps users plan out their weekly meal schedule and grocery shopping.
+Smart Meal PLanner is a meal planning application that helps users plan out their weekly meal schedule and grocery shopping.
 The app is built with a React front end and Express Node.js back end.
 The application is made up of 5 core features:

   - Weekly Plan: A weekly calendar to keep track of meals you plan to eat on a given week
   - Search: A search function that allows users to look for recipes via the Spoonacular API
   - Pantry List: List to keep track of ingredients you have on hand.
 Ingredients correspond to those available on Spoonacular.
   - Grocery List: Auto generated list based on your weekly meal plan and your pantry items.
   - Favourites: A page to view your favourited recipes

-## Getting Started

-For anyone who wants to download and tinker with Fork it over, please fork and clone this respository to your local computer.

 ### Database Setup